-I recently gave a talk to therapists on Alfred Hitchcock’s 1941 movie, Suspicion.
-Cary Grant and Oscar winning Joan Fontaine star in this Hitchcock thriller.
+I recently gave a talk on Alfred Hitchcock’s 1941 movie, Suspicion.
+Cary Grant and Joan Fontaine are the stars in this Hitchcock thriller set in 1930s England.

-The plot is typical of Hitchcock, a brain twister sewing together a series of circumstantial events that leads Fontaine (as Lina) to suspect Grant (as her husband, Johnny) of trying to murder her.
+The plot is typical of Hitchcock, a sewing together of circumstantial events that lead Fontaine (as the newly married Lina) to suspect Grant (as her husband, Johnny) of trying to murder her.

 FATHER: Lina will never marry, she’s not the marrying sort…